vercel/next.js/docs/advanced-features/customizing-postcss-config.md

 ## Customizing Plugins

-When you define a custom PostCSS configuration file, Next.js **completely disables** the defaults listed above.
+> **Warning**: When you define a custom PostCSS configuration file, Next.js **completely disables** the defaults listed above.
+> Be sure to manually configure all features you need compiled, including [Autoprefixer](https://github.com/postcss/autoprefixer).

 To customize the PostCSS configuration, create a `postcss.config.json` file in the root of your project.